 |Natural/physical laboratory science||three/four years|

-Suitable scores on the ACT or on the SAT are also required.
-All candidates for admission to the University are urged to take their tests no later than the first semester of their senior year in high school.
+For spring and fall of 2021, Gonzaga will not require an SAT or ACT to be submitted as part of an application; students may apply with or without ACT or SAT scores and there is no penalty or preference for either.
+Candidates submitting SAT or ACT scores to the University are urged to take their tests no later than the first semester of their senior year in high school.
 Scores must be submitted through the testing agency or be posted on the high school transcript to be considered official.

-An application for undergraduate admission will not be considered until all required records are filed with the Office of Admission.
+An application for undergraduate admission will not be considered until all required documents are filed with the Office of Admission.

 How to Apply for Admission